 Article created by Foreign Policy in Focus.

 Since the Palestinian Legislative Council elections earlier this year, in which the Islamist group Hamas captured a majority of seats, the Bush administration has suspended U.S. economic assistance to the Palestine Authority (PA) and has led an international effort to impose sanctions against the Palestinians.
 This has meant enormous hardship for ordinary Palestinians, with reports that hospitals in Gaza have difficulty providing immunizations for children or dialysis machines for kidney patients.
-The World Health Organization warns of a rapid decline of the public health system
+The World Health Organization warns of a “rapid decline of the public health system … toward a possible collapse.”